Quickstart: Giving Agents a Development Environment

 Next, let’s create tools bound to the Devbox so the agent can use it.
 In the examples below, we will use:

-- (python) the Ell framework to create tools and run an agent
+- Python: Utilize the Ell framework to create tools and run an agent.

 Run the agent with the tools

-Now we can give the tools to the agent and ask it to use the remote devbox to generate a maze and run the progrem
+Now we can give the tools to the agent and ask it to generate a script and run the program in the devbox.

 Shutdown the Devbox